National Council of Slovakia: Buildings

 The main parliament building is situated next to the Bratislava Castle on the castle hill.
 The building is insufficiently large to accommodate all officials and representatives.
-This is because it was built during the Czechoslovak period as a building for the Federal Parliament, which usually met in Prague.
-The secondary parliament building, which was the main building until 1994, is situated next to the Trinitarian Church below the castle hill in Bratislava.
+The construction started in 1986 when Slovakia was part of Czechoslovakia as a building for the Federal Parliament, which usually met in Prague.
+The secondary parliament building, the Zhupa house, which was the main building until 1994, is situated at Župné square next to the Trinitarian Church below the castle hill in Bratislava.